strny/miXGENE/static/docs/doc/workflow/blocks/meta_block/cross-validation_k-fold.md

 ## Parameters

-* *Folds number* - the number of disjoint subsets the data are split into
+* *Folds number* - the number of disjoint subsets the data are split into; more folds makes the predictive performance estimate less biased
-* *Repeats number* - the number cross-validation runs on differently splitted data
+* *Repeats number* - the number cross-validation runs on differently splitted data; more repetitions makes the predictive performance estimate more stable

 ## Outputs